accoffin12/streaming-04-bonus-ACoffin/README.md

 # 6. Modifications of Data
-The original source contained 12 columns, this was altered to a total of 7 columns.
+The source contained 12 columns, this was altered to a total of 7 columns.
 The original column from the data set called "transit_time" has been split into only date and time.
 Time has also been converted to military time for clarity.
-There are 56.3 million rows in the original set, for the sake of speed we will be looking at a single day New Years Eve 12/31/2022 with 106 rows.
-This date was selected as it marks the end of the callandar year and contains at least one instance of each subway station.
+There are 56.3 million rows in the original set, for the sake of speed we will be looking at a single day New Year's Eve 12/31/2022 with 106 rows.
+This date was selected as it marks the end of the calendar year and contains at least one instance of each subway station.

-The focus of this project is on transit_date, transit_time, station_complex_id, station_complex, borough, and rideship.
-The columns "payment", "fare", "transfers", "lat", "long" and "geo-reference have been removed.
+The focus of this project is on transit_date, transit_time, station_complex_id, station_complex, borough, and ridership.
+The columns "payment", "fare", "transfers", "lat", "long" and "geo-reference" has been removed.

 # 7. Creating an Enviroment & Installs
 Before beginning this project two environments were made, one as a VS Code environment and the other as an Anaconda environment.
 RabbitMQ requires the Pika Library to function, to ensure that the scripts execute and create an environment in either VS Code or Anaconda.

 VS Code Environments allow us to create a virtual environment within the workspace to isolate Python projects with its pre-installed packages and interpreter.
 For light projects, this is optimal as VS Code environments will not touch other environments or Python installations.
 However, pre-installed packages can be limited, and the environments will only stay within the selected folder.
-Meaning that you can't simply call in another environment.
 The second method of creating an Anaconda environment is different, it's designed for a heavier workload.
-This method creates a specific reusable environment with specific Python versions and pre-installed packages.
+This method creates a reusable environment with specific Python versions and pre-installed packages.
 However, this method can be heavier due to the additional packages.

 While the Anaconda Environment is not necessary for this project it was utilized to ensure that the environments between VS Code and Anaconda were consistent when running the v1 and v2 emitters in VS Code with the v1 and v2 listening scripts running in Anaconda.